InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/extensions-for-sustainable-growth.md

 ## Resulting Context

-- The project is able to scale with the addition of new features, without adding a maintenance overhead on the primary project repository.
+- The project is able to scale with the addition of new features, without adding maintenance overhead on the primary project repository.
 - Faster release of new features and experimental features for the community to explore, encouraging innovation and experimentation.
 - Reduced the costly code review and feature hardening process until the feature is able to prove its utility.
 This has cost savings benefits for the organization.
 - A post problem that can be introduced - what happens if an extension can not complete the full lifecycle?